Three Better Ways to Count Reps

 Give a person who’s about to reach “failure” on bench press a bit of help by grabbing the bar, and suddenly they bust out 5 more reps.
 They think you’re helping – but you’re not doing anything physical.
 You’re providing the illusion of help, and something clicks in their mind and they suddenly decide to do the work.

 Small psychological manipulations can have a big impact on lifting performance.
-Over time, a few more reps for each set adds up to visible gains.
+Over time, a few more repetitions for each set adds up to visible gains.

 One solid method I’ve used to improve my lifts is to change the way I count reps.
 This idea might seem like fitness semantics.
 Don’t underestimate the power of psychology – a little tweak in how you perceive the work you’re doing can definitely add up.